AlexanderBevacqua/20.440_PSet4/README.md

 of the Human enhancer RNA Atlas (HeRA) available at (https://hanlab.tamhsc.edu/HeRA/).
 Our team wrote the code ourselves in the Jupyter notebook to create a figure of ENSR00000205340 eRNA expression level across several different human tissues (Breast, Liver, Nerve, Ovary, and Uterus).
+The figure presents a group of bar graphs showing both the mean and standard deviation error bars for the expression level in reads per million (RPM).

 <h2>Data</h2>